Other Community Supports

 REMOTE CLINICAL SUPPORT SERVICES

-The VV requires support from health professionals, behavior analysts, and social service professionals that know the persons supported and also understand how to support the VV community living models.
-For example, Virtual Village clinicians and professionals must understand that an enriched life is needed for dependent persons and the families that provide them support.
-As a result, it is often necessary to strengthen and build the capacity of VV teaching families in order to provide the best services possible.
+The NN requires support from health professionals, behavior analysts, and social service professionals that know the persons supported and also understand how to support the NN community living models.
+For example, Neighborhood Network clinicians and professionals must understand that an enriched life is needed for dependent persons and the families that provide them support.
+As a result, it is often necessary to strengthen and build the capacity of NN teaching families in order to provide the best services possible.